Click an image to shown a large format image. It opens in a new browser tab.

 There are position markers on the gears, but they are hardly visible and worse: having them aligned didn’t result in proper functioning.
 However, in the end I got the machine fully operational.
 I’m sorry not to be able to supply a structured workflow to get it right.

-To improve visibility of control the keyboard was removed.
+To improve visibility of the control mechanism the keyboard was removed.
 The procedure can be found in the assets page.

 The arc suppression capacitor needed replacement (see picture below).
 A 0.15uF/1000V-DC version out of my stock didn’t live very long.
 Probably it died from high peak currents.
 Next, I replaced it with a 0.1uF/50 Ohm arc suppressor.
 This may not be the best spark reduction solution, but will suffice for machines which are only occasionally used for demonstration in stead of daily use.

-Timing: After loosening (1) gear (2) can be discoupled from it’s connected gear to alter its relative position.
+Timing: After loosening (1) gear (2) can be uncoupled from it’s connected gear to alter its relative position.

 |Bohn Contex 55|